R3bzya/action-wrapper/README.md

 The `before` method adds a callable function to an ActionWrapper which will be called before executing any of the `decoratedMethods` methods.
 When the given callable function returns false, the action will be interrupted.
-To change the input arguments the given callable should return an array otherwise the `before` method will work like a tap.
+To change the input arguments, the given callable should return an array otherwise the `before` method will work like a tap.

 ```
 $this->before(fn(mixed $value): array => [$value]);